skompc/FreeLiberatorDx2/README.md

 -----------------------------

-Q: The official version of the app isn't fetching the assets I downloaded
+Q: The official (read mitm) version of the app isn't fetching the assets I downloaded

 A: Rerun the scraper with an after following the instructions in Update The Scraper (Todo)